-Eye tracking is about where we look, what we look at, how much time we spend looking at it, how our pupils react to different kinds of visual stimulation and when we blink.
+Where do we look?
+What do we look at, and how much time do we spend looking at it?
+How do our pupils react to different kinds of visual stimulation?
+When exactly do we blink?

-Put most simply, eye tracking refers to the measurement of eye activity.
-More specifically, eye tracking implies the recording of eye position (point of gaze) and movement on a 2D screen or in 3D environments based on the optical tracking of corneal reflections to assess visual attention.
-While the idea of eye tracking is quite straightforward, the technology behind it might strike you as rather complex and inscrutable.
+Put simply, eye tracking refers to the measurement of eye activity.
+More specifically, eye tracking describes the recording of eye position and movement in an environment based on the optical tracking of corneal reflections to assess visual attention.
+While the idea of eye tracking is quite straightforward, the technology behind it might strike you as rather complex and inaccessible.

 No need to hit the panic button.
-The following pages are packed with all the need-to-knows and useful tools to help you get a solid grasp of eye tracking technology and best practices.
+This page is packed with all the need-to-knows and useful tools to help you get a solid grasp of eye tracking technology and best practices.

 The technology behind eye tracking

 Eye tracking use is on the rise.
 While early devices were highly intrusive and involved particularly cumbersome procedures to set up, modern eye trackers have undergone quite a technological evolution in recent years.
 Long gone are the rigid experimental setups and seating arrangements you might think of.

 Modern eye trackers are hardly any larger than smart phones and provide an extremely natural experience for respondents.